International Swimming Hall of Fame Museum

-Established 1965 museum showcases the world's largest collection of Olympic medals, rare photos, swimsuits, films, aquatic research library, art/sculpture and other aquatic related memorabilia dating from the days of ancient Assyria to modern times.
+This museum of swimming is a multi-faceted attraction with exhibits featuring the world’s largest, one of a kind collection of objects d’art, rare photos, posters, films, swimsuits, medals, trophies, and other aquatic related artifacts dating from the days of Ancient Assyria to modern times.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.